Zig-Zag Modules: Cosheaves and K-Theory: Persistence Modules, Persistence Cosheaves, and Filtrations

-Note that the rank of $A_n(K_{m_j})$ is the number of $n$-boundaries that appear in $K_{m_{j-1}} \hookrightarrow K_{m_j}$, the $j$th step of the filtration, but that were not previously boundaries or did not kill a cycle in the inclusion.
-Equivalently, the rank of $A_n(K_{m_j})$ is the number of points (counting multiplicity) on the diagonal $(m_j, m_j)$ in the standard $n$-dimensional augmented persistence diagram corresponding to a monotone filtration.
-Thus, we can view $A_n$ as a repackaging of the `entire' information in index filtrations, independent of the choice of compatible index filtration.
+Note that, since $A_n(K_{m_j})$ is a quotient of free groups, and since the generators of $\beta_{m_{j-1}}$ and $\kappa_{m_{j-1}}$ are subsets of the generators of $\beta_{m_j}$, $A_n(K_{m_j})$ is free.
+It may be helpful to think of $A_n(K_{m_j})$ as the free group on $n$-boundaries of $K_{m_j}$ that are not the images of boundaries or cycles in $K_{m_{j-1}}$.
+An instantaneous event in a monotone filtration is the appearence of an $n$-boundary that was not a boundary or cycle in the previous step of the filtration, meaning the rank of $A_n(K_{m_j})$ is the number of points (counting multiplicity) on the diagonal $(m_j, m_j)$ in the corresponding standard $n$-dimensional augmented persistence diagram.
+We can also view $A_n$ as a repackaging of the ``entire'' information in index filtrations, independent of the choice of compatible index filtration.
 The connection to compatible index filtrations is made explicit in the following lemma.